siddheshgunjal/TF-Image-Classifier-API/README.md

 	* `weights.h5`: Updated weights of neural network after training

 ### Run Prediction from browser
-* Run Flask application with `python app.py`.
-This will start our application at `localhost:8108`
+#### 1. Run application with Flask's in-built server:
+Use `python app.py` in terminal.
+This will start our application at `localhost:8188`
+### OR
+#### 2. Run application with Gunicorn server:
+Use `gunicorn -b :8188 -c gunicorn.conf.py app:app` in terminal.
+This will start our application at `localhost:8188`

-* Visit this URL in browser and you should see the message, **Image Classification API is running**.
+Visit this URL in browser and you should see the message, **Image Classification API is running**.
 This verifies that our API is running at server side.
-* Go to `localhost:8108/classification` for prediction task:
+Go to `localhost:8188/classification` for prediction task:
 ![classification page](./screenshots/1.png?raw=true)
-* Drag your image in the drop zone or upload it and click **Run Prediction**, which will then run the prediction and show you the result with below screen:
+Drag your image in the drop zone or upload it and click **Run Prediction**, which will then run the prediction and show you the result with below screen:
 ![classification-result page](./screenshots/2.png?raw=true)
 ![classification-result page](./screenshots/3.png?raw=true)